 - have Equalities and Inclusion Training that integrates: anti bullying, child protection, safe spaces and nurture

 - Link training to standards (and Vision, Aims and Values) of the school

-- Record of training
+- maintain a Record of training

 - Enable staff to be informed about Church teaching

 - have Clear statements in school handbook, on line (paragraph to start policies)

 - have a Statement of aims and expectation for pupils, parents, staff, local authority – staff and pupil responsibility

 - Refresh of policies to ensure proactive, reflect overall mission of school, integrated into school life and used

 - use the current Guidance on using external agencies and resources